Radad-J/Radad-J/README.md

 This is the place where i learn new stuff and break things 😂

-- 🌱 I’m currently learning Laravel, Angular, Spring, VueJS and React
+- 🌱 I’m currently learning Node.js and Python
-- 🤔 I’m looking for help with Python
 - 💬 Ask me about anything you want !
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I am a textbook INFJ personality type, the rarest type.